uclcami/uclcami.github.io/_pages/home.md

  (see [Research](research)).

- UCL Cami started with an EPSRC-funded fellowship (https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N021967/1) and has studenships from  EPSRC CDT i4health (https://www.ucl.ac.uk/intelligent-imaging-healthcare/epsrc-centre-doctoral-training-intelligent-integrated-imaging-healthcare-i4health).
+ UCL Ccami started with an EPSRC-funded fellowship (https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N021967/1) and has studenships from  EPSRC CDT i4health (https://www.ucl.ac.uk/intelligent-imaging-healthcare/epsrc-centre-doctoral-training-intelligent-integrated-imaging-healthcare-i4health).

 We are located at the Centre for Medical Image Computing  (https://www.ucl.ac.uk/medical-image-computing/centre-medical-image-computing-cmic).